-- Connected people to resources through the Allegheny County Link.
-Link services include information and referrals, homeless services coordination, eligibility screening, options counseling, application assistance and case management. - Created a Section 811 Housing Initiative in Allegheny County, which provides project-based and tenant-based Section 8 housing for people who are 18-61 with disabilities, have income at or below 30% of Area Median Income (AMI), and who are enrolled in Medicaid or who are eligible for Medicaid (but who are not yet enrolled).
-The program sets as priorities for this housing people who are institutionalized but able to live in the community if they have permanent supportive housing; at-risk of institutionalization; or living in congregate care setting but able to live in the community. - Streamlined access to behavioral health housing resources through the Housing Portal.
-Providers can log on to the portal, fill out basic information about a client, and see what types of housing their client is eligible for, including mental health residential, drug & alcohol recovery, deep rent subsidy, Section 811 and veterans. - Establishing the Housing Navigation unit at DHS.
-DHS has hired two housing navigators, who will link DHS clients with housing through their case managers.
-The navigators first identify affordable housing (working with landlords to secure these units for low-income, service-involved clients), and then assist case managers who are working with DHS clients to match their clients with appropriate housing.
-As the "go-to" source of information and technical assistance for connecting low-income, service-involved clients to affordable housing units, the navigators have built a network of landlords, educated and trained case managers on how to help their clients find and secure housing, and provided targeted assistance for linking clients and housing. - Established the Landlord Risk Mitigation Fund.
-The Fund facilitates the ongoing engagement and support of our network of landlords.
-It reduces the risk to landlords by covering the costs of repairing rental unit damage or lost rent, providing an incentive for landlords to continue to rent to our clients. - Established the Deep Rental Subsidy Program, which supports the cost of housing for people living with a disability who are ready to transition out of group homes, Community Residential Rehabilitation (CRR) facilities, and other more intensive levels of service.
+- Utilizing the Allegheny County Link to connect people in need to available resources to maintain their independence and quality of life, including people who are homeless.
+Link services include information and referrals, homeless services coordination, eligibility screening, options counseling, applicational assistance and case management. - Section 811 Housing Initiative in Allegheny County began taking referrals in 2016, with DHS serving as the Local Lead Agency.
+The program provides Project based and Tenant based Section 8 housing for people 18-61 with disabilities, have income at or below 30% of Area Median Income (AMI), and who are enrolled in Medicaid or who are eligible for Medicaid (but who are not yet enrolled).
+The program further prioritizes households for available housing options based on being institutionalized but able to live in community based permanent supportive housing, at-risk of institutionalization, or living in congregate care setting but ability to living in the community. - Streamlining access to housing resources through the Housing Portal- in FY 16-17, DHS began building a housing portal, where providers can log on, fill out basic information about a client and see what types of housing their client is eligible for, including mental health residential, drug & alcohol recovery, deep rent subsidy, 811 and veterans. - Establishing the Housing Connector- a collaboration of ACTION-Housing, Inc. and DHS, which was developed to make finding housing easier and more direct for individuals with varying disabilities.
+The Housing Connector helps people navigate the housing system, thereby enabling people with disabilities to make better connections to independent housing choices.
+In addition, the Housing Connector maps options for individuals, working with housing management companies and developers to identify appropriate housing solutions for people with disabilities, and, when units are not yet available, provides them with an estimated timeline, thus reducing uncertainty and the burden of the housing search process. - Housing Navigator Service-in 2018, DHS is seeking to hire Housing Navigators, who will identify affordable housing and work with landlords to secure these units for low-income, service-involved clients, and will assist case managers and service coordinators working with DHS clients in need of affordable housing.
+As the "go-to" source of information and technical assistance for connecting low-income, service-involved clients to affordable housing units, the Navigators will build a network of landlords, educate and train case managers on how to help their clients find and secure housing, and provide targeted assistance for linking clients and housing.
+In addition to serving different target populations, the Housing Navigator is distinct from the Housing Connector (described above), in that the Navigator is a liaison between landlords and case managers, as well as a system resource for training. - Landlord Risk Mitigation Fund was established in 2017 to facilitate the ongoing engagement and support of our network of landlords.
+The Fund provides a financial safety net incentive for landlords who agree to rent to DHS involved clients, by covering the costs of things like rental unit damage or lost rent. - The Deep Rental Subsidy Program provides resources to support housing in the community for people living with a disability who are ready to transition out of group homes, CRR facilities, and other more intensive levels of service through DHS.
 In addition to rental assistance for community-based living, clients receive service supports to help ensure successful transitions.